OpenJobDescription/openjd-specifications/wiki/2023-09:-Template-Schemas.md

 Notations used in this document to annotate aspects of the schema definition:

 * `@fmtstring` - The value of the annotated property is a Format String.
 See [Format Strings](#73-format-strings).
+   * `@fmtstring[host]` - The value is evaluated at runtime on the worker host on which the job is running.
+The value is otherwise evaluated when the job template is submitted and the render manager is constructing a job.
 * `@optional` - The annotated property is optional.

 ## 1. Root elements